 The Planet Money story: https://www.npr.org/templates/transcript/transcript.php?storyId=214210692

-- In the Reply field below, using your own semester-long Research Project as an analogy, discuss how you would respond to finding that the first hypothesis you investigated could not be supported by the initial evidence.
+- In the Reply field below, briefly answer any or all of the Discussion Questioons, then discuss how you would respond to finding that your “My Hypothesis” proposal cannot be supported by the initial evidence.